Can I keep my existing phone number if I move over to Woolworths ?

 What is a CIS and why should I read it.

 It is WELL WORTH reading the CIS for your plan.
-It will take you about as long as it takes you to read a menu in a restaurant and it will tell you everything about your plan – for example, including the answer to the ‘how is data charged’ question, above.
+It will take you about as long as it takes you to read a menu in a restaurant and it will tell you everything about your plan – for example, it answers the ‘how is data charged’ question above.

 How is data charged for on the Woolworths 12 month plans?

 The market (including Woolworths) has moved to charging in the minimum possible 1kB increments, which is as fair as you’ll get.
 In the past, some plans, especially those with substantial data inclusions, charged per MB.
-Anecdotally, we’ve found that the data inclusions in those sorts of plans seems to disappear more quickly than others who charge by the kB.
+Anecdotally, we’ve found that the data inclusions in those sorts of plans seem to disappear more quickly than others who charge per kB.

 Which competitors should I consider when I am looking at Woolworths offers ?